Chocolate Lover’s Chocolate Cake

 A dark chocolate cake with a rich and creamy chocolate frosting — this is the ultimate chocolate cake for chocolate lovers.

 When my kids were babies, I started a baking business specializing in cakes and cupcakes.
-Before I opened, I tested every yellow cake and chocolate cake recipe under the sun, often baking into the wee hours.
-My husband would wake up in the morning to find the countertops covered with cakes and cupcakes.
-He thought I’d lost my mind—little did he know I was just discovering my passion for creating recipes, which was the spark for starting my blog.
-This rich chocolate cake (the layer cake version of my chocolate cupcakes) is a standout from those early baking adventures.
+Before I opened, I tested every chocolate and yellow cake recipe under the sun, often baking into the wee hours.
+My husband would wake up in the morning to find the countertops covered with sweets.
+He thought I’d lost my mind—little did he know I was just discovering my passion for creating recipes, which was the spark for starting my blog!
+This rich chocolate cake (and its chocolate cupcake version) is a standout from those early baking adventures.

 The cake itself is wonderfully simple—a one-bowl wonder that yields a tender, deeply chocolate crumb.
 And the frosting, modestly adapted from Cook’s Illustrated, is fast and foolproof—a welcome change from most chocolate frostings, which can be temperamental and take hours to set.
 This is my son, Zach’s, favorite cake.